Julian Scherner

-Julian Scherner (September 23, 1895 – April 28, 1945) was a Nazi Party official and a high-ranking member in the SS of Nazi Germany.
+Julian Scherner (23 September 1895 – 28 April 1945) was a Nazi Party official and a high-ranking member in the SS of Nazi Germany.
 During World War II, he served as the SS and Police Leader of Kraków, Germany-occupied Poland.

 Early life

-Julian Scherner was born on September 23, 1895 in the town of Bagamoyo in German East Africa, where he lived until the age of two.
-Scherner attended the cadet schools, Kadettenanstalt, Karlsruhe between October 1, 1905 and 1911 and Berlin-Lichterfield between 1911 and 1914.
+Scherner was born on 23 September 1895, in the town of Bagamoyo in German East Africa, where he lived until the age of two.
+Scherner attended the cadet schools, Kadettenanstalt, Karlsruhe between 1 October 1905 and 1911 and Berlin-Lichterfield between 1911 and 1914.
 Scherner was enlisted in the infantrie rgt.
-114 between March 15, 1912 and August 10, 1914.
-During this time, Scherner earned the rank of Fähnrich in April 1914 and received officer rank on August 5, 1914.
+114 between 15 March 1912 and 10 August 1914.
+During this time, Scherner earned the rank of Fähnrich in April 1914 and received officer rank on 5 August 1914.
 In 1914, he joined the Reichsheer or Imperial army.
 Scherner served in World War 1 as a Zugführer, Kompanieführer, company commander and platoon leader.
-Scherner was injured by shell splinters and rifle fire in the ankle and head respectively and was hospitalized between 1914-1915.
+Scherner was injured by shell splinters and rifle fire in the ankle and head respectively and was hospitalized between 1914 and 1915.
 After Scherner was released from the hospital, in 1915, he returned to his military unit but was captured by the French in May 1915.
-Scherner was awarded the Iron Cross second class and the Wound Badge in black and subsequently discharged from the military on March 30, 1920 with the rank of Oberleutnant.
+Scherner was awarded the Iron Cross second class and the Wound Badge in black and subsequently discharged from the military on 30 March 1920, with the rank of Oberleutnant.

 After retiring from the military in 1920, he joined the Freikorps Oberland.
 Following the war, Scherner worked as a bank clerk from 1920 until 1924, then as a shop assistant until 1930 and after that as a partner in a merchant’s business until 1934.

-Scherner married Rosita S (born May 1, 1899) on May 1, 1924.
+Scherner married Rosita S (born 1 May 1899) on 1 May 1924.
 Scherner and his wife had two children.
 In 1923, Scherner took part in the Hitler-Ludendorff Putsch and was ultimately injured and arrested following the failure and ensuing chaos.

 SS career

-Scherner joined the SS on December 28, 1932 and became a salaried SS officer in June 1934.
+Scherner joined the SS on 28 December 1932, and became a salaried SS officer in June 1934.
 Scherner commanded the SS training camp at Dachau between October 1937 and March 1940.
 Scherner eventually relocated to the SS Officer School at Bad Tölz.
 From September 1939 to 11 November 1939 he was regimental commander of the SS-Gebirgsjäger-Regiment 11 "Reinhard Heydrich".
 From summer to the winter of 1940, he was commander of the 8 Totenkopf-Standarte.
-As an SS garrison commander of Prague, between January to September 1941, Scherner supervised preparations for the establishment of a Waffen-SS training camp at Beneschau, Bohemia.
+As an SS garrison commander of Prague, between January and September 1941, Scherner supervised preparations for the establishment of a Waffen-SS training camp at Benešov, Bohemia.
 On 4 August 1941, Scherner was appointed SS and Police Leader in German-occupied Kraków.